raspberrypilearning/find-the-bug/en/step_4.md

 --- /task ---

-A `forever`{:class="block3control"} loop runs the code blocks inside it over and over.
+A `forever`{:class="block3control"} loop runs the code blocks inside it again and agai.
 It's perfect for an annoying parrot that just won't stop flying around and getting in the way.

 --- task ---